-This post was inspired by a question from Debbie B., one of my editorial clients, and her critique group.
+This post about first person point of view limitations was inspired by a question from Debbie B., one of my editorial clients, and her critique group.
 First person is great.
 A lot of people use it.
 It lends a sense of immediacy and accessibility to your work.
 The logic is that it’s easy to connect to a protagonist when you’re intimately involved in their interiority (thoughts, feelings, reactions).
 But first person POV has a lot of limitations.
 (Plus it’s overused, and some writers avoid* it because of how common it is.)

 Not Being Able To Go Inside Another Character’s Head

-Perhaps the biggest character-specific limitation is that you don’t have access to anyone else’s interiority.
+Perhaps the biggest limitation with first person point of view is that you don’t have access to anyone else’s interiority.
 In close third person, you don’t really, either, but in omniscient third person, you can “head hop” to your heart’s content and access any number of characters.
-First person limits you.
+First person POV limits you.
 For example, you cannot say something like:

 “I don’t know,” Susie said, feeling annoyed.